 As stated above, this type of click fraud doesn’t occur regularly.
-In order for a customer to do this they would need to understand how pay per click works, which instantly rules out a lot of people.
-The chances of this ever happening to you is miniscule.
+In order for a customer to do this, they would need to understand how pay per click works, which instantly rules out a lot of people.
+The chances of this ever happening to you is minuscule.

 Who’s hit the hardest?